nmorey/git-maintain/README.md

 # Command summary

 - **cp**: Backport commits and eventually push them to github
+- **create**: Create missing local branches from all the stable branches
 - **steal**: Steal commit from upstream that fixes commit in the branch or were tagged as stable
 - **list**: List commit present in the branch but not in the stable branch
+- **list_stable**: List commit present in the stable branch but not in the latest associated relase
 - **merge**: Merge branch with suffix specified in -m <suff> into the main branch
 - **push**: Push branches to github for validation
 - **monitor**: Check the travis state of all branches